jpsheils/jpsheils.github.io/README.md

 # Patrick Sheils' Writing

 This serves as a repository of writings, ideas, and such.
 Basically anything I find interesting and worth writing down will go here.
-This page is also served up
+This page is hosted at: https://jpsheils.github.io/

 ## Topics